ethereum/EIPs/EIPS/eip-pbmrc1.md

 A PBM based architecture has several distinct components:

-- **sovToken** - a ERC-20 or ERC-20 compatible digital currency (e.g. ERC-777, ERC-1363) serving as the store of value token (i.e. collateral backing the PBM Token).
+- **sovToken** - a [ERC-20](./eip-20.md) or ERC-20 compatible digital currency (e.g. [ERC-777](./eip-777.md), [ERC-1363](./eip-1363.md)) serving as the store of value token (i.e. collateral backing the PBM Token).

-  - Digital currency referred to in this PBMRC paper **SHOULD** possess the following properties:
+  - Digital currency referred to in this proposal **SHOULD** possess the following properties:
     - a good store of value;
     - a suitable unit of account; and
-    - a medium of exchange;
+    - a medium of exchange.

 - **PBM Wrapper** - a smart contract, which wraps the sovToken, by specifying condition(s) that has/have to be met (referred to as PBM business logic in subsequent section of this proposal).
-The smart contract verifies that condition(s) has/have been met before unwrapping the underlying sovToken;
+The smart contract verifies that condition(s) has/have been met before unwrapping the underlying sovToken.

 - **PBM Token** - the sovToken and its PBM wrapper are collectively referred to as a PBM Token.
-PBM Tokens are represented as a [ERC-1155](./eip-1155.md) token.
+PBM Tokens are represented as a ERC-1155 token.

   - PBM Tokens are bearer instruments, with self-contained programming logic, and can be transferred between two parties without involving intermediaries.
 It combines the concept of:
     - programmable payment - automatic execution of payments once a pre-defined set of conditions are met; and